The Resolved Elliptic Genus and the D1-D5 CFT: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Stefano Giusto, Bin Guo, Hiroaki Kanno, Samir Mathur, Rodolfo Russo and David Turton for fruitful discussions and useful feedback during the latter stages of this work.
+We would like to thank Stefano Giusto, Bin Guo, Hiroaki Kanno, Samir Mathur, Rodolfo Russo and David Turton for fruitful discussions and useful feedback during the latter stages of this work and to Rafi Rizqy Firdaus for pointing out typos in version 1.
 We thank Stefano Giusto, Rodolfo Russo and James Inglis for discussions and collaboration on related work.
 MRRH gratefully acknowledges the hospitality of the Simons Center for Geometry and Physics, Stony Brook University, during the 50 years of the black hole information paradox program at which some of the research for this paper was presented and refined.
 This work was supported in part by MEXT KAKENHI Grant Numbers 21H05184 and 24K00626.